loadingio/ldform/README.md

     form = new ldForm(config);

-ldForm automatically scan every input fields by '''\*[name]''' selector, so you must provide name attributes for each input or .form-control element:
+ldForm automatically scan every input fields by `\*[name]` selector, so you must provide name attributes for each input or .form-control element:

     <input type="text" name="username"/>
     <textarea class="form-control" name="description"/>

-Or, you can specify your own '''getFields''' function to apply your own rules.
+Or, you can specify your own `getFields` function to apply your own rules.

 Additionally, if you have an element with its type being 'submit', ldForm will automatically remove it's 'disabled' class when validation passed.
+You can overwrite this behavior by manually specify a submit element with `submit` option.

 ## Configurations